 Not only has this article maintained its status as my all-time most popular post, but it was also turned into a 30-Day Challenge by Revive Our Hearts ministry this year, and the book I wrote by the same title won a 2014 Book of the Year award from Christian Small Press Association.
 Obviously, communicating respect is something women care about, and this post provides lots of great suggestions for doing so in ways most husbands find meaningful.

-So that’s the scoop on my most popular posts of 2014.
+So that’s the scoop on my most popular posts — the top 14 posts for 2014.
 I hope you’ve enjoyed my walk down memory lane.